ibm-cloud-docs/vpc/bare_metal_server_manage_nic.md

 2. Click the edit icon of the target interface.

-3. On the **Edit network interface** page, locate the **Floating IP address** field and select the floating IPs that you want to associate with the network interface.
+3. On the **Edit network interface** page, locate the **Floating IP address** field and select the floating IP addresses that you want to associate with the network interface.

    Keep in mind that you can associate a floating IP to the secondary network interface only when you configure a default gateway to the secondary network interface within the operating system.

-4. Click **Save** when you finish adding floating IPs.
+4. Click **Save** when you finish adding floating IP addresses.

 You can disassociate the associated floating IP from the network interface.
 {: tip}